CASCI-lab/CANA/docs/source/notation.rst

 ==========

-This notation follows the initial notation in Marques-Pita & Rocha [2013] from where all subsequent paper derive.
+This notation follows the initial notation in :cite:`Marques-Pita:2013` from where all subsequent papers derive.

 Node (automata)